Hovsk/test_system/README.md

    - update the `DATABASE_URL` in `.env` file,
    - run db migrations and start symfony server.

-> Update your database credentials and edit the `.env` file if necessary.
+> Update your database credentials if needed.

 ## Testing